-The February 27 decision represented the second time Stevenson and the Equal Justice Initiative (EJI), the advocacy organization that he founded and leads, have taken Madison’s case to the Supreme Court.
+The February 27 decision represented the second time Stevenson and the Equal Justice Initiative (EJI), the advocacy organization that he founded and leads, have sought to convince the Supreme Court that Madison should not be executed.
 EJI deputy director Randall Susskind, an adjunct professor of clinical law at NYU Law, and senior attorney Angela Setzer have also worked on the case, as did Luke Fredericks ’15 when he worked as an attorney at EJI.

 After the Mobile County Circuit Court ruled that Madison’s execution, originally scheduled for 2016, could move forward, the US Court of Appeals for the Eleventh Circuit found that Madison was incompetent to be executed.
 The Supreme Court reversed, without ruling on the underlying question of Madison’s competency.

 When evidence emerged that the psychologist who had examined Madison had been suspended from practice for reasons related to narcotics addiction, Madison had a new hearing in state court.
 But the court ruled that his execution could proceed.